Imperal Docs

 ctx.cache is scoped to the current ctx.user.imperal_id and the current extension's app_id.
 Two users with the same key string are reading from completely separate namespaces.
 There is no cross-user cache access; the web-kernel enforces this at the HTTP layer.

-I-CACHE-TTL-CAP-300Sttl_seconds outside [5, 300] raises ValueError at SDK boundary
+TTL is cappedA ttl_seconds outside [5, 300] raises ValueError at the SDK boundary, before any network call

-I-CACHE-PYDANTIC-ONLYset rejects non-BaseModel values; get rejects non-BaseModel classes
+Pydantic values onlyset rejects non-BaseModel values; get rejects non-BaseModel classes

-I-CACHE-MODEL-REGISTRATION-REQUIREDUnregistered model class raises ValueError before network
+Models must be registeredPassing an unregistered model class raises ValueError before any network call

-I-CACHE-VALUE-SIZE-CAP-64KBSerialized envelope exceeding 64 KB raises ValueError
+Value size is cappedA serialized entry exceeding 64 KB raises ValueError

 ctx.store